• Skip to primary navigation

 • 1 medium yellow onion, diced

-• 1 teaspoon minced garlic, generous
+• 1 teaspoon minced garlic, a generous teaspoon

 • 32 ounces chicken broth

-• 15 oounce can cream corn
+• 15 ounce can cream corn

 • 16 ounce jar salsa verde